LicenseRocks/mega-flow/HOWTO.md

 ## What is MegaFlow?

-MegaFlow is a React component to build workflows based on JSON schemas powered by React Hook Forms.
+MegaFlow is a React component to build workflows based on JSON schemas, powered by React Hook Forms.

 You pass a specific JSON to this component and it renders a multiple step form and delivers the form output at the end.